mnruecke/WOTAN/README.md

 ## Getting Started
 1. For programming the module, Creator 4.1 or higher is necessary, which can be downloaded for free from Cypress Semiconductor (www.cypress.com).

-2. Opening the workspace "WOTAN" shows two projects.
-*WOTAN* is the version used for the TWMPI scanner.
-It uses the internal oscillator ("IMO") by default and therefore runs without adding an external crystal.
-Yet it is highly recommended to add an external oscillator crystal (the accuracy of the chip intern oscillator is only ~0.25% and shows a strong temperature dependence).
+2. Opening the workspace "WOTAN" contains one project with the same name.
+The default configuration requires an external oscillator crystal to run.
+The default value is set to 8 MHz and a load capacitance of about 33 pF.
+It is possible to change this value between the range 4 MHz ...
+25 MHz.
+This is done by opening the tab *WOTAN.cydwr*, choose the bottom tab called *clocks*, click somewhere in the spread sheet.
+A pop-up window appears which contains a blue box with the header "XTAL".
+There you can adjust the values for a different crystal.

+It is possible to run the board without an external crytal.
+This allows running the board without any external components but is only recommendable for debugging purposes, since the internal oscillator has an accuracy of only ~0.25%, a typical crystal has an accuracy of < 0.005%.
+Changing to the internal oscillator is done in the same pop-up window from above.
+Click on the box with the title *PLL* and choose *IMO (24 MHz)* instead of *XTAL* and then rebuild and programm the board (CTRL + 5).

-Arbitrary sequences can be generated and transfered to the PSoC via the USBFS using the *.\UI\_WOTAN\\generate\_sequency\_usbfs.py* Python script. *WOTAN_8MHz_Quartz* is identical with *WOTAN* but requires an external 8 MHz crytal by default.
+No wave forms are defined after programming the board (and old ones are overwritten after reprogramming).
+Arbitrary wave forms can be generated and transfered to the PSoC via the USBFS using the *.\UI\_WOTAN\\generate\_sequency.py* Python script.
-*WOTAN_PULSE* is a version that contains only the receive chain and a trigger output.

 3. For writing the firmware to the chip connect programmer to the PSoc and the PC via USB port, select *WOTAN* as active project (right mouse click) and press CTRL-F5 for compiling and programming.